Harry-Maung/basic-github-1/README.md

 # basic-github-1
-lesson folder for Basic Github
+lesson folder for Basic GitHub
+## About the course